Separate names with a comma.

 All I'm saying is I'd go back to north dakota before I'd go back to houston.

+Eh, Austin's a nice place and I'd be happy to move back there someday, but it's overrated.
+Pretty country, but the people are really stuck on themselves (probably because everyone keeps saying how stupendously wonderful Austin is), and since it's much smaller there's simply not as much to do as in the major cities nearby.
 I do tend to agree with most of the specifics mentioned about Houston, positive and negative.
 Nice people who are very easy to chat up (again, I'm living on the east coast now and if you say hello to someone, they glare at you as if they're wondering if you're a serial killer), outstanding restaurants, lots to do and discover, close to Galveston, which isn't pretty but is interesting.
 Negatives are the weather, sheer ugliness of the place, traffic, and the sprawl of it might take some getting used to.

 Well Anton, if you like college towns, you won’t like Houston—about as far from a Midwest college town as you can get.
 But there really are plenty of things to like (they have been mentioned) such as a very real cultural scene and great restaurants and professional sports.
 While it may be humid in the summer, you never get those cold Midwest winters.
 As far as Texas culture, well it is a bit different—but can be lots of fun if you sit back and go with the flow.

 As long as you're very, very, very pro-Death Penalty, you'll fit into Texas culture just fine.
 Of course, if you're not, you might feel a bit uncomfortable.